-See Finding of Fact 69.
+77. Similar to A&B, Milner's reservoir space had the second lowest average annual rate of fill of all entities with a high degree of variability in fill.
+See Finding of Fact 71.
+In very dry years, the potential exists that Milner's actual carryover will be less than the reasonable carryover.
+See Finding of Fact 72.
 Milner has an approximate two-year water supply available in storage.
-See Finding of Fact 70.
+See Finding of Fact 73.
 Because of its rate of fill, it is likely Milner will experience carryover shortfalls in consecutive dry years.
 Because of these factors, the estimated reasonable carryover for Milner (4,800 AF) is appropriate.
-See Finding of Fact 67.
+See Finding of Fact 70.